cyrusvahidi/jtfs-gpu/README.md

   -->
   </div>

-This repository is for the paper "Differentiable Time-Frequency Scattering in Kymatio" (2022).
+This repository is for the paper "Differentiable Time-Frequency Scattering in Kymatio" (accepted to DAFx 2022).

 We assess Time-Frequency Scattering in Kymatio for 3 machine listening research applications: